mgerszendorf/cryptocurrency_viewer/README.md

 **Cryptocurrency viewer** <br />

 **About The Project** <br />
 A website that displays information and statistics on cryptocurrencies.
 The Dashboard section displays the most popular cryptocurrencies, news about the selected currency and the welcome header.
-Due to an unfinished backend, the loader is displayed in this section

 ![image](https://user-images.githubusercontent.com/81325472/166159900-ed8acd0c-028b-4946-8191-edc7f7db4f84.png)